ikpardo/ehuweborria/content/en/teaching/_index.md

 **Effects of climate change on water use efficiency (WUE) and its components, measured at different temporal and spatial scales in *Fagus sylvatica***, Ane Umerez Chotro, 2022, Faculty of Science and Technology (UPV/EHU), Supervised by: *Teresa Gimeno (BC3) and Usue Pérez López*

-**Effect of occupational exposure to 1,1'dimethyl-4,4'bipyridyl dichloride on the development of Parkinson's**, Sara Sanz Castillo, 2022, Pharmacy Faculty (UPV/EHU).
+**Effect of occupational exposure to 1,1'dimethyl-4,4'bipyridyl dichloride on the development of Parkinson's**, Sara Sanz Castillo, 2022, Faculty of Pharmacy (UPV/EHU).
 Supervised by: *Amaia Mena Petite*

 **Estudio de la influencia de los factores ambientales en el metabolismo del nitrógeno en plantas de quinoa**, Ander Arévalo, 2022, Faculty of Science and Technology (UPV/EHU), Supervised by: *Alberto Muñoz and Usue Pérez López*